-Antoine Tamestit has been described as possessing “a flawless technique, and combines effortless musicality with an easy communicative power” (Bachtrack).
-He has achieved the rare distinction as a violist of being in constant demand as a soloist, recitalist and chamber musician.
-In addition to his peerless technique, he is known for the depth and beauty of his sound with its rich, deep, burnished quality.
+Antoine Tamestit is recognised internationally as one of the great violists - soloist, recitalist and chamber musician.
+He has been described as possessing “a flawless technique, and combines effortless musicality with an easy communicative power” (Bachtrack).
+In addition to his peerless technique and profound musicianship, he is known for the depth and beauty of his sound with its rich, deep, burnished quality.
 His repertoire is broad, ranging from the Baroque to the contemporary, and he has performed and recorded several world premieres.

-Tamestit gave the world premiere performance of Jörg Widmann’s Viola Concerto in 2015 with the Orchestre de Paris and Paavo Järvi, and in the same season gave performances with the co-commissioners, Swedish Radio Symphony and Bavarian Radio Symphony Orchestra, under Daniel Harding.
-In 2016/17 he performed the concerto with the City of Birmingham Symphony Orchestra under Mirga Gražinytė-Tyla and the Danish Radio Symphony Orchestra and Joshua Weilerstein.
-This season he plays the piece with the Leipzig Gewandhaus Orchestra, Stavanger Symphony Orchestra, Finnish Radio Symphony Orchestra, Frankfurt Radio Symphony Orchestra and the Orchestre de Paris.
+Since giving the world premiere performance of Jörg Widmann’s Viola Concerto in 2015 with the Orchestre de Paris and Paavo Järvi, Tamestit has given performances of the concerto with the co-commissioners, Swedish Radio Symphony and Bavarian Radio Symphony Orchestra, both under Daniel Harding, again with the Orchestre de Paris, with the City of Birmingham Symphony Orchestra, the Leipzig Gewandhaus Orchestra, Frankfurt Radio Symphony Orchestra, Finnish Radio Symphony Orchestra, Stavanger Symphony, and the Danish Radio Symphony Orchestra.

-In recent seasons, Tamestit has appeared as soloist with orchestras including the London Symphony Orchestra, Vienna Philharmonic, Czech Philharmonic, Tonhalle Orchestra Zürich, NDR Sinfonieorchester, WDR Köln, Royal Stockholm Philharmonic, and Chamber Orchestra of Europe.
-He has worked with conductors including Sir John Eliot Gardiner, Valery Gergiev, Marek Janowski, Riccardo Muti, Antonio Pappano, François-Xavier Roth and Franz Welser-Möst.
+Tamestit has also appeared as soloist with orchestras such as the Czech Philharmonic, Tonhalle Orchestra Zürich, WDR Köln, Royal Stockholm Philharmonic, Philharmonia, BBC Symphony Orchestra, Scottish Chamber Orchestra and Chamber Orchestra of Europe.
+He has worked with many great conductors including Sir John Eliot Gardiner, Valery Gergiev, Riccardo Muti, Daniel Harding, Marek Janowski, Antonio Pappano, François-Xavier Roth and Franz Welser-Möst.

-Tamestit is a founding member of Trio Zimmermann with Frank Peter Zimmermann and Christian Poltera.
+Antoine Tamestit is a founding member of Trio Zimmermann with Frank Peter Zimmermann and Christian Poltera.
 Together they have recorded a number of acclaimed CDs for BIS Records and played in Europe’s most famous concert halls and series.
-This season they will perform in Madrid, Berlin, Paris and Dresden.
 Other chamber music partners include Nicholas Angelich, Gautier Capucon, Martin Fröst, Leonidas Kavakos, Nikolai Lugansky, Emmanuel Pahud, Francesco Piemontesi, Christian Tetzlaff, Cédric Tiberghien, Yuja Wang, Jörg Widmann, Shai Wosner and the Ebene and Hagen Quartets.

-Tamestit’s world premiere performances and recordings, in addition to Thierry Escaich’s new viola concerto in 2018 and Jörg Widmann’s Viola Concerto, include the Concerto for Two Violas by Bruno Mantovani written for Tabea Zimmermann and Tamestit, and Olga Neuwirth’s Remnants of Songs.
+Tamestit’s other world premiere performances and recordings include Thierry Escaich’s La Nuit Des Chants in 2018, the Concerto for Two Violas by Bruno Mantovani written for Tabea Zimmermann and Tamestit, and Olga Neuwirth’s Remnants of Songs.
 Works composed for Tamestit also include Neuwirth’s Weariness Heals Wounds and Gérard Tamestit’s Sakura.